 A temple was constructed at one camp, by group design and effort.
 The ANC anthem rang out at another camp.
 OakDragon was settling into a longer-term rhythm.

-One of our teachers, David, a rather inspired though driven shamanic teacher, began showing a need for psychiatric help and we supported him as much as we could, though he was unhelpable.
+One of our teachers, David, a rather inspired though driven, rather manic shamanic teacher, began showing a need for psychiatric help and we supported him as much as we could, though he was not helpable.
 The love people felt for him could not equal the deep despair and resistance to change he was evidently experiencing within himself.

-A nurse who came quiet as a mouse left having made a powwow speech of great poignance.
-A woman who came visibly bearing a dark shadow and heavy burden down at the Healing camp, broke through and lit up - later she returned to run the camp shop and became an OakDragon director.
+A nurse who came quiet as a mouse left having made a powwow speech of great poignancy.
+A woman who came visibly bearing a dark shadow and heavy burden at the Healing camp broke through and lit up - later she returned to run the camp shop and became an OakDragon director.
 A senior civil servant pronounced us 'the Greenpeace of humanity', and a video documentary was made.
-Objects were carved on rustic pole-lathes, stories were told, truths shared, chorals sung and a distant dying person was supported in a large healing circle.
+Objects were carved on rustic pole-lathes, stories were told, truths shared, chorales sung and a distant dying person was supported in a large healing circle.

 One anecdote from this season is worth recounting.
 We held two camps at Alton Barnes, near Avebury in Wiltshire, and two more there in 1989.
-During these camps there was a lot of 'circle-working', both powwows, and circle-dancing.
-There was even a session invoking UFOs at one point – perhaps tongue-in-cheek.
+During these camps there was a lot of 'circle-working', both powwows and circle-dancing.
+There was even a session invoking UFOs at one point – part tongue-in-cheek and part dead serious.

-Nevertheless, next summer, 1990, at Alton Barnes, near the camp site, there appeared what was then the greatest of the crop-formations, hitting the world's headlines and attracting thousands of visitors.
-I cannot help wondering whether our camps and our 'circle-working' had helped the arrival of this phenomenon.
+Nevertheless, next summer, 1990, at Alton Barnes, very near the camp site, there appeared what was until then the greatest of the crop-formations, hitting the world's headlines and attracting thousands of visitors.
+I cannot help wondering whether our camps and our 'circle-working' had helped with the arrival of this phenomenon.
 The crop formations, still tabooed and ridiculed by the media, remain a mighty mystery which is likely to be very important for humanity.
 A connection is now accepted amongst cereologists between crop formations and both UFO phenomena and human thoughts and actions.
-We'll never know if OakDragon had a causative influence, but a connection was visible.
-Especially since the farmer on whose farm all this happened had been the first farmer to invite us to hold our camps on his land.
-All other landowners had had to be persuaded and suitably bribed!
-Was this his reward?

-This experience helped me look in hindsight at the rush of profound events in the 1980s, to reassess things in a more balanced way.
+This experience helped me look in hindsight at the rush of profound events in the late 1980s, to reassess things in a more balanced way.
 The Nine taught me a lot.
 I wondered whether they might have been behind this whole operation, without my knowing.
-Further, I came to understand how collectives of people create symbolic heroes and villains who embody collectively-unconscious archetypes and projections.
+Further, I came to understand how collectives of people create symbolic heroes and villains who embody collectively-unconscious archetypes - then to be raised up or felled by what often can be quite cruel social projection.
 If I were to continue in such work, I would need to be willing to undergo more of the same without getting hurt or disempowered in the way it had been in 1987.

 Humanity needs time to evolve and mature – this was coming clear.
 Social transformation takes decades and there's no quick fix.
-Group evolution is far more complex than personal growth – and societies move as fast as their slowest members.
-There's also a degree of violence to the collective - things said, judgements make, acts committed - which later are regretted.
+Group evolution and inner growth are far more complex than personal growth – and societies move as fast as their slowest members.
+There's also a degree of violence to the collective - things said, judgements make, acts committed - which later are regrettable.
 Each individual must learn for themselves at their own pace.
 Meanwhile, it rests on innovators to force the pace and open doorways – and sometimes to precipitate difficulties and crises in order to catalyse valuable social shifts.
 Two steps forward, one step back.
 Light and dark constitute truth – I had embodied both.

 I attended further camps in 1990, though my need now was to attend to personal matters.
 I had become a father once again in late 1989, to Marieka – though I confess I did not do well in my relationship with her mother.
 Marieka, born underwater at Ferngrove Farm in the heated time of the East European revolutions, was my third child, and she came as a healer and teacher to all who mix with her.

 I had had two children in Sweden in the 1970s.
-The breakup of our marriage and family – much to do with the pressures of the home-birth campaign we were running – had brought me deep sorrow.
-Yet, the pain arising from this loss was a major motivating force in moving me to start the camps in the 1980s.
-Perhaps I sought to redeem my pain by bringing healing to others through the camps.
+The breakup of our marriage and family – much to do with the pressures of the home-birth campaign we were running – had brought me deep sorrow and loss.
+Yet, the pain arising from this was a major motivating force in moving me to start the camps in the 1980s.
+Perhaps I sought to redeem my pain by bringing healing to others, through staging the camps.
 My Swedish daughters played a vicarious part in bringing joy to thousands, yet they never attended a camp.
+How I had wished otherwise.
+Quite legitimately, they felt I had abandoned them.
+To be honest, I was faced with a sharp dilemma, a choice between financing 2-3 trips a year to Sweden to visit them or financing the camps.
+Both were not possible.

-OakDragon has had its fair share of painful shadow-play.
-Yet working with imperfection has brought me and many others immense uplift and growing strength.
-OakDragon people have experientially tasted social triumph over obstacles and and also collective collapse, together with the accompanying feelongs of empowerment or bleakness.
-We have tasted the reality of miracles and the congruence or contradictoriness of differing reality-levels.
+OakDragon had had its fair share of painful shadow-play.
+Yet working with imperfection brought me and many others immense uplift and growing strength.
+OakDragon people have experientially tasted social triumph over obstacles and and also collective collapse, together with the accompanying feelings of empowerment or bleakness.
+We have tasted the reality of miracles and the congruence or contrariness of differing reality-levels.
 We have experienced much of what world change really implies.

 So many spin-offs have arisen from the camps that it is impossible to chronicle them.
-Many camps organisations now exist – in Slovakia, New Zealand, USA and Lithuania too.
+Many camp organisations came into existence – in Slovakia, New Zealand, USA and Lithuania too.
 The OakDragon and all its offshoots and consequences are still profoundly unfolding.
 Yet there is also room for improvement, and I feel the Great Work for which OakDragon was forged is probably yet to come.

-It has been preparing individuals for larger social change, and it has consolidated an assemblage of people and a strong energy-field which opens up whenever a camp starts, palpably closing down when it ends.
-A week-long camp becomes an aeon, and closing it down and packing it up is rather like the end of a civilisation – a profound heart-wrench like leaving home, to re-enter the madness of roads, cities and false appearances.
+It has been preparing individuals for larger social change.
+It has consolidated an assemblage of people and a strong energy-field which opens up whenever a camp starts, palpably closing down when it ends.
+A week-long camp becomes an aeon, and closing it down and packing it up feels rather like dealing with the end of a civilisation after its inhabitants have deserted it – a profound heart-wrench rather like leaving home, to re-enter the madness of roads, cities and false appearances.

 Such a juxtaposition of realities strengthens the soul, preparing people to welcome a new world.
-This, to members of the public who have not tasted such a new world, feels threatening, even though it is probably their heart's actual desire.
+This, to members of the public who have not tasted such a new world, can feel threatening at first, even though it is probably their heart's actual desire.
 When the chips are finally down, and truth stares the world's peoples in the face, it is important that at least some people are accustomed to such truth-facing processes, accustomed to swimming adeptly out of their depth, in the sagacious knowing that humanity can rise safely to its full potential even in the deepest of crises.

 In 1993, Sheila my partner, Marieka and I joined the OakDragon Sacred Space camp in the hills above Dunster, Somerset, near Exmoor.
 It was like a homecoming.
 On this site, in 1990, January Jane and Ivan Macbeth had run an excellent Healing Camp for OakDragon, in which the symbiotic teamwork of OakDragon people had truly showed its worth.